 If leukemia is in remission for more than five years after treatment, it is considered cured.
 There is no guarantee that the disease will not return, or relapse, but the five-year mark is considered a very positive sign.
 Treatment to prevent such a relapse may be given even if the person is considered cured.

 - Q How is leukemia treated?

-- Q What are the traditional treatments for leukemia?
+- Q What are the types of stem cell transplants for leukemia?

 - Q Should I get a second opinion before leukemia treatment?

 - Q What happens during chemotherapy for leukemia?

 - Q How is a relapse of leukemia treated?